elasticluster/elasticluster/docs/configure.rst

 ``~/.elasticluster/config`` but you can specify a different location from the command line with the `-c` option.

+In case the directory `~/.elasticluster/config.d` exists (or, if you run with `-c <PATH>`, the directory `<PATH>.d`), all files named `*.conf` contained in that directory are read and parsed.
+In this way, you can handle multiple clusters easily by distributing the configuration over multiple files, and disable only some of them by renaming the files.

 When `elasticluster` is run for the first time, if no configuration file is found it will copy a `template configuration file`_ in ``~/.elasticluster/config``.
 Such template is fully commented and self